 Dr. Glass's research interests are in the prevention of gastroenteritis from rotaviruses and noroviruses through the application of novel scientific research.
 He has maintained field studies in India, Bangladesh, Brazil, Mexico, Israel, Russia, Vietnam, China and elsewhere.
 His research has been targeted toward epidemiologic studies to anticipate the introduction of rotavirus vaccines.
 He is fluent and often lectures in five languages.

 Dr. Glass has received numerous awards including the prestigious Charles C. Shepard Lifetime Scientific Achievement Award presented by the CDC in recognition of his 30-year career of scientific research application and leadership, and the Dr. Charles Merieux Award from the National Foundation for Infectious Diseases for his work on rotavirus vaccines in the developing world.
-Dr. Glass is also the recipient of the 2015 Albert B. Sabin Gold Medal Award.
+Dr. Glass received the 2015 Albert B. Sabin Gold Medal Award for his many contributions to improving children’s health worldwide, including novel scientific research for the prevention of gastroenteritis from rotaviruses and noroviruses.
+Dr. Glass was also the recipient of the 2016 Cura Personalis Award from Georgetown University.
+This award honors individuals whose outstanding contributions to human health are guided by compassion and service.
 He is a member of the Institute of Medicine of the U.S. National Academy of Medicine.
 Dr. Glass has co-authored more than 600 research papers and chapters.

 He is married to Barbara Stoll, M.D., the H. Wayne Hightower Distinguished Professor in the Medical Sciences and Dean of the University of the Texas Medical School at Houston, and is the father of three children: Nina, Michael and Andy Glass.